Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 But while some system outages are inevitable, there are effective ways to fully prevent data loss from hardware failure – even if all your servers are toast.
 In this post, we explore the most important strategies.

-Hardware can fail for several different reasons, but the most common causes include:
+Hardware failure can occur for several different reasons, and these issues are well known even among manufacturers.
+The most common causes include:

 Levels of Severity